mennylevinski/network-scanner/CONTRIBUTING.md

-# Contributing to Lite Network Scanner
+# Contributing to Uspector Network Scanner

 Thank you for your interest in contributing to **Uspector Network Scanner**, Contributions of all kinds are welcome, code, documentation, testing, ideas, and feedback.